How to Set Up SNMP Monitoring for Meraki Devices

 After verifying that SNMP is functioning properly, the network management system (NMS) can be configured to poll either the dashboard, MRs, or both.
 Consult your NMS documentation for configuration steps to add a new managed device (MR/dashboard).

-Note: The order of variables within an SNMP trap may be different than expected.
-Administrators should look at the trap message themselves before configuring any parsers that rely on a particular variable order.
+The order of variables within an SNMP trap may differ from what you expect.
+Review the trap message itself before configuring any parsers that rely on a particular variable order.